Ph.D., 2008, Georgia State University, Educational Policy Studies

 Childhood obesity, physical activity, school and community health, health policy

-Dr. Rodney Lyn serves as Associate Dean for Academic Affairs in the School of Public Health at Georgia State University and Associate Professor in the Department of Health Policy and Behavioral Science.
+Dr. Rodney Lyn serves as Interim Dean and Senior Associate Dean for Academic and Strategic Initiatives in the School of Public Health at Georgia State University.
+He is also Associate Professor in the Department of Health Policy and Behavioral Sciences.
 His research is focused on childhood obesity prevention, school and community health, and the reduction of health disparities.
 He has special interest in identifying effective policy and system approaches to increasing physical activity and healthy eating in children and has published numerous peer-reviewed articles on these topics.

 ML Segar, K Heinrich, S Zieff, R Lyn, J Gustat, NO Tompkins, CK Perry, MR Umstattd Meyer, D Bornstein, A Manteiga, A Eyler (Accepted).
 What Walking Means to Moms: Qualitative Insights from a National Sample of Urban, Low-Income Mothers to Inform Efforts to Brand and Promote Walking.
 Journal of Transport and Health. (refereed)